Arizona Water

 AZ communities within an AMA must assure a 100-year water supply before platting new development

-Most groundwater used in state is fossil groundwater.
+Most groundwater used in the state is fossil groundwater.
 In-state surface water, reclaimed water and Colorado River water are all renewable, with rivers such as the Salt and Verde replenished by annual precipitation.
+Because of these regulated and largely renewable water sources, Arizona is less reliant on the Colorado River than neighboring states in the basin that share its water.

 Colorado River

-Arizona relies less on the Colorado River than neighboring regions do.
-A little more than one-third of the state’s total water use is from the river, while southern Nevada (90%), southern California (60%) and Colorado (40%) rely more heavily.
+The Colorado River Basin was upgraded to a Tier 1 shortage for 2024, cutting about 8% of Arizona’s total water use.
+The state relies less on the Colorado River than neighboring regions do — a little more than one-third of the state’s total water use is from the river, while southern Nevada (90%), southern California (60%) and Colorado (40%) rely more heavily.

 Surface water